 The book is now archived and available in the archive folder.
 To access the Archive folder, tap Collections at the top of the screen and select Archive.

-Know more about the archive feature and find out how to unarchive an archived Audible book.
+Know more about the archive feature and find out how to unarchive an archived title.

 3: Create Custom Collections